 - They make it possible to carry out model-experiment comparisons on the entire component surface (not just on a punctual basis), and to compute a generalized model error.
 You can picture out this function as the equivalent of MS word’s compare feature: you can instantly tell where similitudes and discrepancies are found in your data.

-- At any stage, they enable modifications to the model input parameters that can take additional information on experimental boundary conditions into account.
+- At any stage, they enable modifications to the model input parameters that can take additional information on experimental boundary conditions into account, as for the study on the train chassis, carried out in collaboration with Alstom and CETIM.
 Furthermore, sensitivity analysis can also be carried out to determine which parameter should be modified in priority to reduce the gap between simulation and experiment (material parameters, interfaces, etc.).

 13 RUE SAINT HONORE